Petraeus' Fall As Stunning As The Career Before It

 "When it comes to the art of the possible, there's Gen. Dave Petraeus, and then there's everybody else," former chairman of the Joint Chiefs of Staff Adm.
 Mike Mullen said at the retirement ceremony.

 Petraeus was on a fast track from an early age.
 A West Point graduate, he nurtured relationships with key military leaders who became his mentors.

-He got a doctoral degree from Princeton, and he made a national name for himself by helping the Army rethink how it fights wars like the ones in Afghanistan and Iraq.
+He got a Ph.D. from Princeton, and he made a national name for himself by helping the Army rethink how it fights wars like the ones in Afghanistan and Iraq.

-His counterinsurgency strategy -- COIN, as it's known in military lingo -- was all about winning hearts and minds, getting buy-in from local populations so they would turn on the insurgents themselves.
+His counterinsurgency strategy -- COIN, as it's known in military lingo -- was all about winning hearts and minds, getting buy-in from local populations so they'd turn on the insurgents themselves.